Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Trevor Connor 16:00

-the dot here but though I mean, this is this is gonna be hard this is yeah, I’m hurting without my research.
-I just
+They’re not here but no, I mean, this is, this is gonna be hard, this is – yeah, I’m hurting without my research.

 Grant Holicky 16:08

-got up and walked around and looked at his screen so many words all the word if I had my computer just be pictures.
+I just got up and walked around and looked at his screen – so many words, all the words.
+If I had my computer, it would just be pictures.

 Trevor Connor 16:16

-So what you can’t see here is this this this is my new toy.
-I just got it last night.
+So what you can’t see here is this is my new toy – I just got it last night.
 It’s a extended monitor for my computer but it latches onto your computer it’s two screens on either side.
-I look like I’m trying to take over the world it looks really cool
+I look like I’m trying to take over the world, it looks really cool.

-right?
-I think there was some nuclear codes somewhere hidden in that contraption probably a lot of fun.
+Hey, I think there was some nuclear codes somewhere hidden in that contraption.

 Rob Pickels 16:51

-For many of us in North America, the road racing season is winding down, you can test your end of Season fitness with fast talk labs just scheduling inside Advanced Test with us here inside test results will reveal your VO two Max up to date training zones, anaerobic threshold, carb Max fat Max VLA Max, then it’ll suggest a path forward for better training and fitness.
-Learn more at fast talk labs.com.
+For many of us in North America, the road racing season is winding down.
+You can test your end-of-season fitness with Fast Talk Labs.
+Just schedule an in-site Advanced Test with us.
+Your in-site test results will reveal your vO2 max, up to date training zones, anaerobic threshold, carb max, fat max, VLA max, then it’ll suggest a path forward for better training and fitness.
+Learn more at fasttalklabs.com.

 Trevor Connor 17:22